thebruce13/bbrotherton-hugo/content/blog/wow-on-linux.md

 After you have installed a new runner, go back up this article to see how to choose it from the drop down in the Runner Options of Lutris.

 I think that is it.
-If you have any tips please make a pull request for this blog article at [githubpage].
+If you have any tips please make a pull request for this blog article at [githubpage](https://github.com/thebruce13/bbrotherton-hugo/blob/master/content/blog/wow-on-linux.md).

 ## Additional Resources